Naturns

-Naturns ([naˈtʊrns]; Naturno [naˈturno]) is a comune (municipality) in the province of South Tyrol in northern Italy, located about 40 km northwest of the city of Bolzano.
+Naturns ([naˈtʊrns]; Naturno [naˈturno]) is a comune (municipality) and a village in the province of South Tyrol in northern Italy, located about 40 km northwest of the city of Bolzano.

 Geography

 As of 31 December 2015, it had a population of 5,739 and an area of 67.0 km2.

 Naturns borders the following municipalities: Kastelbell-Tschars, Algund, Lana, Partschins, Plaus, St. Pankraz, Schnals, and Ulten.

 Frazioni

-The municipality of Naturns contains the frazioni (subdivisions, mainly villages and hamlets) Staben (Stava) and Tabland (Tablà).
+The municipality contains the frazioni (subdivisions, mainly villages and hamlets) Staben (Stava) and Tabland (Tablà).

 History

 Coat-of-arms

 The shield azure and an equilateral triangle of or.
 It is taken from that of the old dynasty of the Lords of Nals who lived in the village until 1380.
 The coat of arms was granted in 1966.

 Society

 Linguistic distribution

-According to the 2011 census, 96.83% of the population speak German, 3.04% Italian and 0.14% Ladin as first language.
+According to the 2024 census, 95.78% of the population speak German, 4.06% Italian and 0.17% Ladin as first language.